 E80 Part Removal

-Scope note: This class comprises all instances of E7 Activity that create, alter or change E24 Physical Human-Made Thing.
+Scope note: This class comprises all instances of E7 Activity that create, alter or change instances of E24 Physical Human-Made Thing.

 This class includes the production of an item from raw materials, and other so far undocumented objects, and the preventive treatment or restoration of an object for conservation.